 - Update the results as your compliance progresses

 - Cover all the legal, organisational and technical aspects that need to be assessed in your organisation, using interactive and intuitive forms based on pre-recorded templates

-- Organisational: identify the procedures to be implemented regarding security incidents, personal data breach management and data subject requests (DSAR)
+- On an organisational level, define the procedures to be implemented, such as managing security incidents, personal data breaches, and requests from data subjects

-- Technical: assess the technical security measures taken to deal with data processing risks such as data transfers
+- On a technical level, assess the level of technical security measures in place to address the potential risks associated with particular data processing operations, such as data transfers

 Identifying how compliant a company is with GDPR and the existing gaps is one of the first steps to meeting the General Data Protection Regulation requirements.
 That means analysing a company’s data processing activities’ legal, organisational, and technical aspects.